 African elephants also travel in herds.
 Mothers and their young will stay together for many years in a herd.
 The males will stay in loosely connected relationships at best.

 They prefer a solitary lifestyle.
 The African elephants are considered a threatened species due to fewer poachers seeking their ivory tusks and diminished food sources.
 There are currently between 400,000-500,000 African elephants in existence.

 There are two species of African elephants: the savanna, or bush elephant, and the forest elephant.

 #2 Largest Species: Forest elephant (Loxodonta cyclotis)

 The Forest subspecies of the African elephant are the smaller of the two subspecies.
-They have slightly smaller, oval-shaped, and their tusks are straighter, pointing downward.
+They have slightly smaller, oval-shaped ears, and their tusks are straighter, pointing downward.

 Maxing out at 8-10 feet and 2-5 tons, this elephant makes its home in the dense forests of Gabon, the Democratic Republic of Congo (DRC), Cameroon, and the Central African Republic in central Africa and Côte d’Ivoire, Liberia, and Ghana in West Africa.